pivl/pentomino/readme.md

 # Dancing Links

 Dancing Links implementation is modified to iclude optional constraints.
-All figure constaints are made optional, so for example only 5 figures of 12 available can be used to sovle the puzzle with field with less than 60 squares.
+All figure constaints are made optional, so for example only 5 figures of 12 available can be used to sovle the puzzle on the field with less than 60 squares.